 The transformation towards a sustainable future impacts Cargotec’s business, and our business also impacts the world around us in many ways.
 These impacts are the foundation of Cargotec’s sustainability work.

-We have identified seven sustainability topics that are most relevant - material - to our business, and where our potential and actual impacts are most significant.
-These topics form Cargotec’s sustainability agenda, which covers the environmenta, social and governance (ESG) aspects of sustainability.
+We have identified those sustainability topics that are most relevant - material - to our business, and where our potential and actual impacts are most significant.
+These topics form Cargotec’s sustainability agenda, which covers the environmental, social and governance (ESG) aspects of sustainability.